 But that’s where the similarities end.

 The 2016 pavilions, for example, resembled something you might see at an Arctic research station, each featuring a unique artistic design.
-In 2017, they are LED-lit geometric forms.
-You can go inside them to better appreciate the modern ambience (and get out of the cold, if necessary).
+In 2017, they were LED-lit geometric forms.
+You could go inside them to better appreciate the modern ambience (and get out of the cold, if necessary).

 They’re all essentially bars, so it’s just food and drink for sale.
 The only souvenirs you can buy here are memories (though the MQ shop has plenty of interesting items).